3liz/lizmap-documentation/source/install/windows.rst

    php lizmap\install\installer.php

-Configuring the LizMap Admin Panel
+Configuring the Lizmap Admin Panel
 ------------------------------------

 **[PROD] Production Environment** ( `webgis <http://localhost//webgis//index.php>`_ )

 After the correct installation owith the installer, go to http://localhost/webgis/index.php and you should see the Lizmap application home page with the demo project Montpellier - Transport.
-Now it's time to configure the LizMap Admin Panel, go to http://localhost/webgis/admin.php and do the login with:
+Now it's time to configure the Lizmap Admin Panel, go to http://localhost/webgis/admin.php and do the login with:

 * **user=admin**;
 * **password=admin**;